NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Design

-The design of the Birch mattress is an organic hybrid blend natural latex, organic wool, and pocketed coils.
+The design of the Birch mattress is an organic hybrid blend of natural, organic latex, wool, and pocketed coils.

 Type